p3lim-wow/ExtraQuestButton/README.md

 If they share the key binding and both are to be shown, Extra**Action**Button will be shown instead of the Extra**Quest**Button.

-Type `/eqb` in the chat to see the options.
+Use the Edit Mode to change settings.

 ## Feedback

 If you have a question, please use the comments section on Curse/WoWInterface.
-If you would like to report a bug or contribute to the project, please follow [this link](//github.com/p3lim-wow/ExtraQuestButton/issues?q=) to get started.
+If you would like to report a bug or contribute to the project, please follow [this link](https://github.com/p3lim-wow/ExtraQuestButton/issues?q=) to get started.
 **If you find a quest item that doesn't show up properly, please report the quest.**

 ## Legal

-Please see the [LICENSE](//github.com/p3lim-wow/ExtraQuestButton/blob/master/LICENSE.txt) file.
+Please see the [LICENSE](https://github.com/p3lim-wow/ExtraQuestButton/blob/master/LICENSE.txt) file.